Weill Cornell Medicine is a major referral center for complex and rare gastrointestinal disorders in infants and children.

-Esophageal atresia and tracheoesophageal fistula.
-Congenital esophageal atreisa represents a failure of the esophagus to develop a continuous passage.
+Esophageal Atresia and tracheoesophageal fistula - Congenital esophageal atreisa represents a failure of the esophagus to develop a continuous passage.
 Instead, most commonly it ends as a blind pouch and the distal end connects with the trachea.
 The presence is suspected in an infant with excessive salivation and is frequently accompanied by choking after birth.
 These are usually fixed shortly after birth by a thoracic approach whereby the fistula is divided and the two ends of the esophagus are connsected to each other.
 These infants often learn to eat and swallow normally.
+Watch our video on Esophegeal Atresia HERE.